tytydraco/yessleep/out/I_had_a_career_as_a_professional_mourner_during_the_80s_The_last_assignment_I_ever_accepted_nearly_got_me_killed_Part_2.md

 Just then, there was another sound.
 Something much closer, internal to the coffin, rather than the external tapping of the dirt against stone.
 A quick *pop* from somewhere beside me.

-The creaking of joint that hadn’t moved in quite a while.
+The creaking of a joint that hadn’t moved in quite a while.

 \------